-Austrian Pinscher breed was originated from the ancient Austrian pinschers that were widely known in the second half of the XIX century, being calm and intelligent farm dogs.
+Austrian Pinscher originated from the ancient Austrian pinschers that were widely known in the second half of the XIX century, being calm and intelligent farm dogs.
 In 1921 begun the pure breeding of these dogs.
 On 10.16.1928 the breed was enlisted in the Austrian Kennel Club as Ostereich Kurzhaariger Pinscher (Austrian Shorthaired Pinscher).
 In 2000 the name was changed to Ostereich Pinscher (Austrian Pinscher).

-Today this breed is poorly known outside its country of origin.
+Today this breed is poorly known outside the its country of origin.
 The breed originated in the 18th century when its main purpose was to protect the property, home and cattle and hunting rodent pests.
 Today is mostly used as a companion.